Casper-Guo/Armchair-Strategist/README.md

 - `plot_compounds_distribution`: Visualize tyre performance distribution over time by compound with boxplots or violin plots.
 Allows selecting multiple events

 ### Metrics Definitions
 Detailed metric definitions can be found in the `data_transformation.ipynb` file.
+All columns are accurate to three digits.

 - All columns provided by the FastF1 [Laps](https://theoehrly.github.io/Fast-F1/core.html?highlight=session#fastf1.core.Laps) object.
 Note that the `LapTime` column is converted from the native timedelta type to float type equal to the total seconds in the timedelta entry.
 - `RoundNumber`: (str) Round number of the event that the lap belongs to